-Furthermore, ABM has also been used to investigate how emergency response can work optimally; from terrorist attacks to floods, the approach can be used to understand how current processes can be improved and new actions can be added [ref emerPap].
-The two approaches can apply to any ABM approach to understanding how to affect human behaviour.
+Furthermore, ABM has also been used to investigate how emergency response can work optimally; from terrorist attacks to floods, the technique can be used to understand how both current emergency processes can be improved and new response actions can be added [ref emerPap].
+These two methods, optimising existing behaviours and adding new actions, can apply to ABMs which aim to provide understanding into effecting human behaviour.
 It is noted that for systems which propose such changes where human life is at stake, an amount of verification and validation of the model must be carried out.
-This emphasises the fact that for the data to be relevant to real-world situations, the simulation must display and acceptable degree of similarity.
+This emphasises the fact that, for the data to be relevant to real-world situations, the simulation must display an acceptable degree of similarity to said real-world situations.

 Similar Work

-To conclude this section, it is worth considering other, similar pieces of work as these can be useful in informing the direction of the project.
+To conclude this section, it is worth considering other similar pieces of work, as these can be useful in informing the direction of the project.
 It does appear that the particular combination of areas that this project is using has not been widely explored, but there are a number of examples that display some common features.

-The first is an analysis of how epidemiology, the study of disease spread, can be analysed by using a social network and agent-based modelling approach [ref epid].
-By combining these approaches, the researchers found that it allowed a much more complete view of the field than by studying individual effects alone.
+The first is an analysis of how epidemiology, the study of how diseases spread, can be analysed by using a social network and agent-based modelling approach [ref epid].
+By combining these approaches, the researchers found that it allowed a much more complete view of the situation than by studying individual effects alone.
 This is due to the agent-based approach that provides the opportunity to define interactions and behaviours, many of which can be handled at once.
 Furthermore, the inherent ability of ABMs to model social interaction means that the social aspects of epidemiology can be investigated more thoroughly.
 Although they were found to be useful, it was also the case that the researchers emphasised the need for validation, as mentioned above, and that the scope of the model needs to be restricted to avoid the high level of complexity associated with modelling humans.

 Closer to the aims of this project, there are a number of pieces of research in regards to the relationship between social networks and smoking [ref combo paper].
-In particular, a three-part approach is taken, one focussing on modelling addiction and cessation as functions, another considering influence and the final one looking at generating realistic networks.
-Whilst going into much greater detail that this project intends, it is useful to note that a probability based approach is used within the modelling within which many different aspects of human behaviours and character are factored in[ref pap1].
-When it comes to influence research, it was found that targeted audiences and indirect influence can be the very effective when attempting to change behaviours, but this was also relative to how a person reacts [ref pap2].
-In general, the model uses a combination of peer pressure and health when it comes to influencing the decision. [ref 3]
+Specifically, a three-part approach is taken; the first focuses on modelling addiction and cessation as functions, the second considers influence, and the third deals with generating realistic networks.
+An extremely detailed solution is proposed in general, where a probability based approach was used within the model to represent different aspects of human behaviours and character [ref pap1].
+This means that mathematical functions can be defined to produce these probabilistic representations.
+In terms of influence research, it was found that targeting audiences and indirect influence applied to individuals can be very effective when attempting to change behaviours whilst trying to ‘force the issue’, paint the behaviour as bad or being overly explicit in the message caused a lack of receptiveness[ref pap2].
+In general, the model uses a combination of peer pressure, implemented in various ways, and health concern when it comes to influencing the decision of whether to cease smoking. [ref 3]

-More?

 Summary

-In general, whilst there are not a lot of projects similar to this one, if the fields are separated into social networks, agent based modelling and smoking cessation, a solid base can be built.
-Although the approach is detailed in full in the next section, this research indicates a graph based representation of a social network, using humans as nodes within an agent based simulation offers a common way to address this problem.
+In general, whilst there are few similar projects, if the fields are separated into social networks, agent based modelling and smoking cessation, a solid foundation can be constructed, upon which this research may be built.
+Although the approach will be detailed in full in the next section, this research indicates that a graph based representation of a social network, using humans as nodes within an agent based simulation, offers a common and fruitful way to address this problem.